-This will boot, download the config from the server set up in the previous step and run the install.
+This will boot and run the install.
 Unless you interrupt boot to add 'autoinstall' to the kernel command line, the installer will prompt for confirmation before touching the disk.

 The installer reboots at the end but the -no-reboot flag to kvm means that kvm will exit when this happens.